Special offer

 Post a Job

-• A floating holiday can be used to compensate for times when employees must work on a standard holiday.
-If a company faces strict deadlines or a rigid schedule, sometimes holidays fall on a date that prevents employees from taking the day off.
-At companies where employees must work on holidays, a floating holiday benefit can allow them to take a day off on another day of their choosing.
+• Enhanced holiday policy: A floating holiday can be used to compensate for times when employees must work on a standard holiday, allowing them to take time off on another day of their choosing.

 Considerations for your floating holiday policy

-How many floating holidays employees receive per year
+How many floating holidays do employees receive per year?

-Many companies offer two floating holidays per year to employees on their first day of work.
-Some companies, for example, specify that employees hired during the first half of the calendar year will receive two floating holidays that year, while employees hired during the second half of the year will receive one.
+Some companies may offer employees two floating holidays per year on their first day of work.
+For example, a company may specify employees hired during the first half of the calendar year receive two available floating holidays, while employees hired during the second half of the year might receive one.

-Decide how far in advance employees should request their floating holiday.
-Will they need manager approval?
-Consider implementing a tracking system for these floating holidays, similar to any systems you have in place for tracking other types of paid leave (e.g., sick leave, vacation time).
+You likely also need to decide how far in advance employees should request their floating holiday and whether they need manager approval.
+Consider implementing a time off request form or system for these floating holidays, similar to any existing systems for tracking other types of paid leave.

 FAQs about floating holidays